(Oslo, Bergen, Kirkenes)

 This morning you'll bid farewell to your fellow cruisemates and disembark your cruise ship in Copenhagen as your Baltic Sea voyage has come to its conclusion.

-Enjoy a transfer from Pier to Airport with private vehicle and English speaking driver.
+Enjoy a transfer from port to the airport with private vehicle and driver.

 Stay in the know: Subscribe to our newsletter to have our hand-picked trips & specials delivered to you!